tugascript/tugascript/README.md

 # Hi there, my name is Afonso Barracha 👋

 ![me](https://avatars.githubusercontent.com/u/64930104?s=400&u=ad9f63e8e221dbe71bf23de59e3611c99cda1181&v=4)

-## About me
+## About Me

 I'm a Senior Software Engineer based in New Zealand focusing on back-end and data engineering.
-I am an avid Rustaceane 🦀 and TypeScript wizard 🧙‍♂️ but I like to take peeks into the Gophers 🌑 caves from time to time, I also come from econometrics so I have extensive Python 🐍 knowledge.
+I'm an avid Rustaceane 🦀 and TypeScript wizard 🧙‍♂️, but I like to take peeks into the Gophers 🌑 caves from time to time.
+Coming from econometrics, I also have extensive Python 🐍 knowledge.

 ## 🛠️ Technologies & Tools